-- For all disadvantaged students to achieve high attainment across the curriculum, particularly in EBacc subjects. - For all disadvantaged students in school to meet or exceed nationally expected progress rates. - For all disadvantaged students to access a broad, balanced and rich curriculum that develops personal and social skills, confidence in learning and cultural capital so that they become wellrounded individuals who achieve their ambitions and flourish in life.
+- For all disadvantaged students to achieve high attainment across the curriculum, particularly in EBacc subjects. - For all disadvantaged students in school to meet or exceed nationally expected progress rates. - For all disadvantaged students to access an ambitious and knowledge rich curriculum that develops personal and social skills, confidence in learning and cultural capital so that they become well-rounded individuals who achieve their ambitions and flourish in life.
+Ultimately to empower today's young disadvantaged people for tomorrow's world.